ColinFay/hordes/README.md

 From the R point of view, the general idea with `hordes` is that every R function call should be stateless.
 Keeping this idea in mind, you can build a package where functions are to be considered as 'endpoints' which are then called from NodeJS.
-In other words, there is no "shared-state" between two calls to R—if you want this to happen, you should either register the values inside Node, save it on disk, or use a database as a backend (which should be the prefered solution if you ask me).
+In other words, there is no "shared-state" between two calls to R—if you want this to happen, you should either register the values inside Node, save it on disk, or use a database as a backend (which should be the preferred solution if you ask me).

 Examples below will probably make this idea clearer.